tommy-phm/jobify/README.md

 # Jobify

-A job search assistant designed to speed up and streamline your job finding.
-It scrapes job listings from LinkedIn based on your preferences, stores them in a MySQL database, and provides a web interface to organzie postings.
+A job search assistant that streamlines job hunting.
+It scrapes listings from LinkedIn based on your preferences, filters the results, and provides a web interface to organize job postings.

 ![Jobify](jobify.gif)
 ![Home](home.png)